Last updated: August 3, 2021

-If you're rebranding your company or website, you can replace your brand domain to update your hosted content.
-When you replace a brand domain, the brand domain for all connected subdomains will be updated.
-The rest of the URL structure will remain the same.
+If you're rebranding your company or website, you can replace your brand domain to update the URLs of your hosted content.

 Follow the below steps to replace your brand domain.
 If you're also changing your subdomain or top-level domain, follow the additional steps at the end of this section to replace your primary domain.

 Please note: if you haven't connected the new brand domain as a redirect domain, you will not see it listed in the dropdown menu.